Aberffraw / Aberfraw

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Beuno
+Church / Chapel Name: Parish Church of St. Beuno, Aberffraw

-Church Patron Saints: St. Beuno [aka Bono, Bonus]
+Church Patron Saint(s): St. Beuno [aka Bono, Bonus]

 Directions to Site: Located on the A4080, 15 km SW of Llangefni